gummyworm/monster/docs/linker.md

-## LINKER TECHNICAL DETAILS
+## LINKER OVERVIEW

 The linker is responsible for taking a number of _object_ files and turning them into a single executable binary file.

-### OBJECT FORMAT
-Object files are composed of four main blocks.

-A header, a symbol map, and finally the object code: a list of instructions that tell the linker what to emit to the binary output file.

 ### LINK FILE FORMAT
-The link file is responsible for producing the desired layout for the binary program.
+The LINK file is responsible for producing the desired layout for the binary program.
 Segment usage is defined in the object files and is always relative.
 The section definition is absolute and tells the linker where to place the segments.

-The link file contains two blocks of definitions for these two concepts.
+The link file contains two "blocks" of definitions for these two concepts:
-The `MEMORY` block defines all the _sections_.
+  - `MEMORY` - defines the section sizes and properties
-The `SEGMENTS` block defines how the segments defined in the object code map to the memory sections.
+  - `SEGMENTS` - defines how the segments defined in the object code map to the memory sections.

 The link file must always be named "LINK".
 Therefore, only 1 link file may exist on a given disk.
-This is the file that the linker will look for to set up the MEMORY and SEGMENTS prior to linking the object files.
+The linker loads this file before beginning the link process and uses it to build the layout for the final linked binary.

 #### EXAMPLE
 Below is a simple example to demonstrate the link configuration file format